 How Much Workers' Comp Insurance Do I Need in New Mexico?

-In New Mexico, businesses with three or more employees must carry workers' compensation insurance.
+In New Mexico, businesses with three or more employees must get workers' compensation insurance.
 This coverage helps pay for medical expenses and lost wages if workers get injured or become ill due to their job.

 Employers who fail to maintain required workers' comp coverage face fines of up to $1,000 per employee for each day they're uninsured.
+However, you're exempted from workers' comp insurance in these situations:

 Executive officers owning at least 25% of company stock can waive coverage by submitting proper documentation and maintaining personal health insurance.